xrdocs/cloud-scale-networking/_tutorials/Understanding-ncs5500-jericho-plus-systems.md

 ## S01E06 Introduction of the Jericho+ based platforms and impact on the scale

-_This article has been edited in June 2018 to fix an error on the 6.3.2 behaviour._
+**Update**: This article has been edited in June 2018 to fix an error on the 6.3.2 behavior.
+{: .notice--info}

+**Update2**: In August 2018, we added information on the MOD systems and line cards.
+{: .notice--info}

 ### Previously on "Understanding NCS5500 Resources"